| Home Earth

 Université de Djibouti

-Djibouti University is the oldest University in Djibouti (in French).
+Djibouti University is a public institution of higher education and research, it is the oldest University in Djibouti, established in 2006 (in French).

 Website about the continental rift of the Asal - Ghoubbet region where the Arabic Plate tends to separate from the African Plate (in French).